It’s so nice to talk to you all again. I hope this finds you well.

 As a family of 5, mostly comprising of hungry boys, I struggled to get even the basics.
 I also follow a gluten-free diet and I couldn’t get anything!

-16th March, Boris announces that all non-essential travel is stopped.
+16th March, Boris announces lockdown.
+All non-essential travel is stopped.
 Anyone vulnerable is to self-isolate, all non-essential shops to close AND schools!

 It was about this time that I found out myself and my husband are now classed as ”Essential workers”, and my children would be going to school.

 Wait, what?
 Don’t I have a say in this?
 What if I don’t want my children going to school?
 What if I don’t want to risk going to work?
 How will my employer keep me safe?
 How will my children’s school keep them safe?

 Honestly could feel myself starting to get very overwhelmed with it all so I just said STOP!
 Stop watching the news, stop looking at newspapers and just deal with what’s happening right now.
 I stopped worrying about everything and stopped thinking the worst (my mother will agree, I’m awful for it!)

 I just focused on what I had to do right in this moment.